RockTomate/docs/docs/info/updates.md

 #### Steps
 - [Build Player] Specifying file path in the `Output Path` field will now override the `File Name` and won't append an extension.
 This was done to ensure backwards compatibility with older configurations made  before version `1.1.3`
 - [Upload to Asset Store] Marked `Username` and `Password` fields as sensitive
+- [Build Asset Bundles] Added a missing compression option: `Standard LZMA`, which is now a default option

 #### Macros
 - Added: `merge()`

 ### Bug fixes

+#### General
+- [Job Editor] Fixed a bug when editing Job or its Step properties wouldn't mark it as dirty reliably

 #### Variables
 - Fixed a bug when Variable Banks did not respect "keep persistent" setting and would save values regardless

 #### Steps
 - [Run Job] No longer fails when trying to run a "Loop" step in sub-Job
+- [Run Job] Fixed a bug when step is marked as successful even if sub-job failed `X`
+- [Build Asset Bundles] Now correctly applies `Chunk Based` and `Uncompressed` options to asset bundles

 ---